muscatscoconuts/exquisite-corpse-stage-2-starcycle/README.md

 ### 🟨 Stage 2
 - Name/Alias:Kike
 - Github account: https://github.com/muscatscoconuts
-- Published webpage for stage 2: https://muscatscoconuts.github.io/exquisite-corpse-stage-2-starcycle-alien-invasion/
+- Published webpage for stage 2: https://muscatscoconuts.github.io/exquisite-corpse-stage-2-starcycle/

 Respond to a Stage 1 sketch that you've chosen by using interactivity.
 You can either add to the chosen sketch or build a new one from scratch (this applies for all subsequent stages too).
 As the stage 1 sketch was space themed, I wanted to let the viewer/user add space aliens to the scene.
 I added a button to summon the aliens, and used a found pixel art image from google of a ufo to fit with the aesthetic of the original sketch.
 The user can summon aliens by clicking the button until the space cycle completes and resets, and then the aliens reset with it, and the user can begin the alien invasion again.
 The position of the aliens is randomised and they can appear anywhere in the window.
 The colour of the alien invasion text is also randomised.
+I wanted to create a silly little scenario that completed the space scene.

 ### 🟩 Stage 3
 - Name/Alias: